top of page

 There is a reason humor works in corporate settings when it is used well.
 It lowers defenses.
 It builds trust fast.
 It helps people absorb hard truths without shutting down.

 A room that laughs together becomes easier to lead.
 People relax.
 They become more present.
 They are more willing to participate, reflect, and hear something new.
 That matters when the topic is pressure, change, communication, or resilience.
+That is why I always write custom comedy and create original interactive excercises built around interaction and improv.
+They do not just talk at people.
+They invite people in.

 Comments